 A variety of technologies have been used to enhance the rehabilitation experience, which may result in improved adherence to treatment.
 One study examined the use of socially assistive robots in rehabilitating upper limbs following a stroke (Feingold-Polak et al. ,2021).
 The authors report that there were no drop outs from the group that completed the rehabilitation exercises with a robot, as opposed to the two control groups; the former group also achieved better improvement in clinical outcomes (Feingold Polak, unpublished data).
 Another example is the use of phone applications, according to a study by Backer et al., (2022) (Backer et al. ,2022).
 A phone application for rehabilitation after total hip and knee arthroplasty benefited patients and helped reduce their levels of pain, especially in the short term (Backer et al., 2022????).
 Virtual reality is another technology that has been extensively researched in rehabilitation.
 Chen et al. (2022) have shown that virtual reality is effective in cardiac rehabilitation, and helped increase exercise capacity and mental function.
 Moreover, following the COVID-19 pandemic, there has been an increase in the use of telerehabilitation platforms in various fields of rehabilitation, such as cardio-pulmonary rehabilitation, neurological rehabilitation and pediatric rehabilitation (Ahmadi Marzaleh et al., 2022; Kaur et al., 2022; Mishra et al., 2022).
-Kaur et al., 2022 showed that telerehabilitation has several advantages, including working in the patient's natural environment, reducing costs, and facilitating access to care.
+Kaur et al., (2022), for example, showed that telerehabilitation has several advantages, including working in the patient's natural environment, reducing costs, and facilitating access to care.

 Researchers have also examined the use of different technologies to optimize and increase adherence in vestibular rehabilitation.
 The use of virtual reality has been studied in several studies, and it has been shown to be beneficial mainly for individuals with peripheral vestibular dysfunction and also showed improvement in the Dizziness Handicap Inventory compared with traditional vestibular rehabilitation (Chu et al., 2022; Hsu et al., 2017; Rosiak et al., 2018; Xie et al., 2021).
-Nevertheless, virtual reality is not commonly used in vestibular rehabilitation practice, perhaps due to the high cost of the equipment (Rosiak et al., 2018), a motion sickness sensation realted to prolonged exposure to digital screens (cybersickness) (Saredakis et al., 2020) or the need to practice multiple times a day.
+Nevertheless, virtual reality is not commonly used in vestibular rehabilitation practice, perhaps due to the high cost of the equipment (Rosiak et al., 2018), a motion sickness sensation related to prolonged exposure to digital screens (cybersickness) (Saredakis et al., 2020) or the need to practice several times a day.
 The use of a phone application is another technology for vestibular rehabilitation (DSilva et al., 2022; Nehrujee et al., 2019).
 Early evidence suggests that phone applications can be useful in vestibular rehabilitation and make the process more enjoyable (DSilva et al., 2022; Nehrujee et al., 2019).
-However, their feasibility and their effect on treatment outcomes have yet been established among patients with vestibular disorders (DSilva et al., 2022; Nehrujee et al., 2019).
+However, their feasibility and their effect on treatment outcomes have not yet been established among patients with vestibular disorders (DSilva et al., 2022; Nehrujee et al., 2019).